Floyd Rose: History

 Floyd D. Rose first started working on what became the Floyd Rose Tremolo in 1976.
 He was playing in a rock band at the time, inspired by Jimi Hendrix and Deep Purple.
 He frequently used the vibrato bar but could not make his guitars stay in tune using traditional approaches like lubricating the nut, or winding the strings as little as possible around the tuning pegs.

 At the time, Rose made and sold jewelry, and so had the skills and tools to fabricate small metal parts.
 After noticing the strings moved freely with the regular nut design, he made a brass nut that locked the strings in place with three U-shaped clamps.
 He installed this nut in his 1957 Fender Stratocaster.
 Later he improved this design by using hardened steel—otherwise the strings wore the clamps down too quickly—and redesigned the bridge, which also locked the strings with clamps.

 Rose hand-made the first bridges and nuts, which were quickly picked up by some influential guitarists at the time, such as Eddie Van Halen.
 Other well-known guitarists who picked it up early were Neal Schon, who purportedly got serial number 3, Brad Gillis (serial number 4), and Steve Vai.

 The first patent was awarded in 1979, with Fernandes Electric Sound Research Group Co.
-Ltd. contracted as the initial manufacturer from 1981, producing early models (FRT-1 and FRT-3) via Gotoh for supply to Kramer Guitars in the U.S. and Fernandes/Burny guitars domestically.
-After user complaints about the first versions, the bridges were modified by extending and bending the rear of the base plate, firstly vertically (prototype FRT-4) and then at an angle (final version FRT-5) to form a "whale tail" with a row of vertical finger screws for each string to allow for fine-tuning the guitar after the strings are locked at the nut.
+Ltd. contracted as the initial supplier from 1981, producing early models (FRT-1 and FRT-3) via Japanese manufacturers for supply to Kramer Guitars in the U.S. and Fernandes/Burny guitars domestically.
+Following suggestions from Eddie Van Halen, the bridges were modified by extending and bending the rear of the base plate, firstly vertically (prototype FRT-4) and then at an angle (final version FRT-5) to form a "whale tail" with a row of vertical finger screws for each string to allow for fine-tuning the guitar after the strings are locked at the nut.

 Production shifted to Schaller GMB in Germany by the end of 1983, marking the transition to European manufacturing for subsequent Original Floyd Rose units.
 Kramer's guitar models with the Floyd Rose bridge became very popular, leading them to drop the earlier Rockinger vibrato in favor of the Floyd Rose between June 1982 and January 1983.
 The Floyd Rose design's popularity led to other companies making similar bridges, thus violating the patent.
 To combat this Floyd Rose and Kramer went on to make licensing agreements with other manufacturers, and there are now several different models available based on the double-locking design.
 The licensed units made by other manufacturers were stamped "Licensed Under Floyd Rose Patents" or similar.
-By the mid 1980s OEM units were supplied directly, made exclusively by Schaller, before being replaced by the Floyd Rose "1000 Series", made in Korea in the early 2000s.
+By the mid-1980s OEM units were supplied directly, made exclusively by Schaller, before being replaced by the Floyd Rose "1000 Series", made in Korea in the early 2000s.